Working from home and trying to be more productive? Here are 3 simple tips to help you be more productive with less overwhelm.

 The one thing working from home has taught me, is how to be more productive.
 Productivity is especially key when you work for yourself but these practices are useful no matter if you are an entrepreneur, a stay at home mom or work outside the home.
 So here are some tips for working from home that you can apply today!

-3 Tips for Working from Home
+3 Tips to be More Productive While Working from Home

 This post may include affiliate links which means I may earn a small commission if you shop using the links below at no additional cost to you.
 Paisley + Sparrow is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 Thanks so much for supporting me and this blog!